-At the School of Earth and Environmental Sciences we are leaders in our field, nationally and internationally.
-We ensure that our graduates have real world skills to tackle current and future global challenges.
-Our students have access to rare specialist equipment and techniques, and opportunities to acquire practical and application-based learning through fieldwork.
-Our academic staff are committed to designing educational experiences that are engaging, challenging and relevant.
-Our degrees are taught by staff at the forefront of their fields of research, and this shines through in the quality of our graduates.
+Leaders in our field, nationally and internationally, our graduates have real world skills to tackle current and future global challenges.
+Access to rare specialist equipment and techniques, and opportunities to acquire practical and application-based learning through fieldwork.

 The Mike Morwood Memorial Website